R1ck77/elisp-java-properties-mode/README.md

 Java properties mode for Emacs
 ===

-Allows under _a very specific sets of circumstances_ to safely delete unreferenced java resources along with the accompanying files.
+Allows under _a very specific sets of circumstances_ to safely delete unreferenced java property entries along with the accompanying files.

-It's a little project I'm working in my spare time as a hobby, to learn emacs lisp, and to make my experience with java resources more pleasant and safe, and has probably little use for anyone else.
+It's a little project I'm working in my spare time as a hobby, to learn emacs lisp, and to make my experience with java properties more pleasant and safe, and has probably little use for anyone else.

 Installation
 ===